Pine Ridge Indian Reservation: Economy

 As of 2011, the reservation has little economic development or industry.
 No discount stores are located on the reservation.
-But, its people receive $80 million annually in federal monies, such as Social Security and veterans benefits; they spend most of this money largely in stores located off the reservation in Nebraska border towns, creating no benefit for the tribe.
+Though its people receive $80 million per annum in federal monies, such as Social Security and veterans benefits, most of this money is spent largely in stores located off the reservation in Nebraska border towns, creating no net benefit for the tribe.
 As the journalist Stephanie Woodward noted, little money changes hands within the reservation.

 As an example of the money that goes outside the reservation to border towns, the owner of Whiteclay's grocery store, Arrowhead Foods, said he "did more than a million dollars in business last year, with an entirely Native American clientele."
 Similarly, Nebraska State Senator LeRoy J. Louden, whose district includes Whiteclay, noted the recent construction of a Walmart superstore at Chadron, Nebraska, another border town.
 He said, "That store was built because of the reservation."

-The tribe has prohibited sale and consumption of alcohol on the reservation, but Pine Ridge residents support four liquor stores at Whiteclay, which in 2010 paid federal and state excise taxes (included in liquor's sale price) of $413,932, according to the state liquor commission.
-Some residents have argued that the continuing rate of alcoholism on the reservation shows the failure of the prohibition policy.
-They say that if the tribe legalized alcohol sales, it could keep much of the revenues now flowing to Nebraska and to state and federal taxes, and use such monies to bolster the reservation's economy and health care services, including building a much-needed detoxification facility and rehab services.
+The tribe has prohibited the sale and consumption of alcohol on the reservation.
+Still, Pine Ridge residents support four liquor stores across reservation borders in the town of Whiteclay, Nebraska.
+In 2010, these businesses paid $413,932 in federal and state excise taxes on the sale of liquor, according to the Nebraska State Liquor Commission.
+Some residents have argued that the climbing rate of alcoholism on the reservation shows the failure of the prohibition policy.
+They argue that if the tribe legalized alcohol sales, it could keep much of their people's wealth from flowing to Nebraska, allowing for such monies to instead be directed toward the reservation's economy and health care services and new projects like building a detoxification facility and rehab clinic.

-Despite the lack of formal employment opportunities on Pine Ridge, considerable agricultural production is taking place on the reservation.
-Only a small percentage of the tribe directly benefits from this, as land is leased to agricultural producers.
+Despite the lack of formal employment opportunities on Pine Ridge, considerable agricultural production takes place on the reservation.
+Only a small percentage of the tribe directly benefits from agriculture, as land is leased to agricultural producers.
 According to the USDA, in 2002 there was nearly $33 million in receipts from agricultural production on Pine Ridge.
 Less than one-third of that income went to members of the tribe.